torvalds/linux/Documentation/networking/6pack.rst

   DAMA channel access methods.
-  This kind of real-time control is especially important to supply several TNCs that are connected between each other and the PC by a daisy chain (however, this feature is not supported yet by the Linux 6pack driver).
+  This kind of real-time control is especially important to supply several TNCs that are connected between each other and the PC by a daisy chain (however, this feature is not supported yet by the GNU/Linux 6pack driver).

 - Each packet transferred over the serial line is supplied with a checksum, so it is easy to detect errors due to problems on the serial line.